-Appointment of Director
+Appointment of Director Appointment of Director

-Executive and Non Executive Director: Meaning, Differences, Requirements
+Difference Between Executive and Non Executive Director

+In general terms, an Executive Director is a full-time employee responsible for the company’s day-to-day processes.
+This director generally has responsibility for a single department.
+In contrast, non-executive directors are the non-full-time directors of an organisation.
 However, the Non-Executive Director participates just as much in policymaking.
 The non-executive director is generally a buffer to the executive director because it’s his job to challenge and monitor the executive director.
-Lastly, both types of directors are equal in terms of liability.
+Lastly, both types of directors are equal in terms of liability and are appointed by the board of directors.
+In this comprehensive guide, you will understand the differences between executive and non-executive directors in a company.

-Who is an Executive Director?
+Who Is an Executive Director?

 An executive director is more or less the full-time working director of an organisation.
 Also called internal directors, they generally have a specific role in departments like marketing or finance.
 They are responsible for allocating resources to achieve the department’s goals and may be involved in hiring new employees and overseeing budgeting.